AmbireTech/adex-protocol/components/smart-platform.md

 If a validator receives a state where one of the constraints (2-5) is broken, they will not sign the state.

+## @TODO why validators are generalized, why can you need more than two

 ## Privacy of publishers and advertisers

 Only the advertiser and the smart platform nodes would know the full event history.
 Sensitive and valuable data is kept private to the parties that have accumulated it,